jhuscott/taskcheck/README.md

 - [x] Use arbitrarily complex time maps
 - [x] Use ical to block time from scheduling (e.g. for meetings, vacations, etc.)
 - [x] Implement scheduling algorithm for parallely working on multiple tasks
-- [ ] Use Google/Microsoft/Apple API to access calendars
+- [ ] Use Google API to access calendars
+- [ ] Export tasks to iCal calendar and API calendars

 ## Install